 This concept allows the Defensive Coordinator to put pass-rushers in a position to be successful in one-on-one pass situations.
 Even when the Defense is playing coverage, they are going to be able to get one-on-one situations.
 No other Defensive alignment can do that.

-Jesse Coverage:
+MaJic Coverage:

-The Spy Coverage Concept allows the defense a variety of advantages to a one back formation.
+The MaJic Spy Coverage Concept allows the defense a variety of advantages to a one back formation.
 Different than a Zone Blitz where the Defense is dropping six and playing a zone concept, Spy Concept allows the Defense to play 2-Man, and still bring 5 Pass Rushers.
-The defense will spy the back with its two outside rushers (Jack and Sam).
+The defense will spy the back with its two outside rushers (Jack and Mike).
 The advantages spy coverage give you are two fold.
 One: the defense can get a two for one advantage on the offense by having an Offensive Tackle turn out to block the outside rusher, with the outside rusher being responsible for the back in coverage.
 Two: it allows the defense to keep seven defenders in the box vs. a one back set, if the defense needs to defend the run, or bluff a blitz.

 The best drill for working Swipe and Exchange is simple.
 Do it!
 All you need is your three defenders, and two WR’s.
 Go through the route concepts you believe you are going to see that week, and work them.
 Have a coach stand behind the DB’s, and signal to the WR’s what routes he wants them to run.
 The coach says “Set- Go”, and the WR’s run their routes.
 The DB’s work to their spots, making sure to get into proper position, and make sure they match-up correctly to each receiver.
 No ball needs to be thrown, only work the drill to where the underneath defenders are in good position, and the deep defender is over the top, in good position.